-(iv) By requesting Backstop Registration, each requesting holder shall be deemed to agree that upon receipt or any notice from the Corporation of the happening of any event of the kind described in subdivision (iii) (D) of this Section 3(f), it will forthwith discontinue its disposition of Subject Stock pursuant to the registration statement relating to such Subject Stock until its receipt of the copies of the supplemented or amended prospectus contemplated by subdivision (iii)(D) of this Section 3(f) and, if so directed by the Corporation, will deliver to the Corporation all copies then in its possession of the prospectus relating to such Subject Stock current at the time of receipt of such notice.
+- (iv) By requesting Backstop Registration, each requesting holder shall be deemed to agree that upon receipt or any notice from the Corporation of the happening of any event of the kind described in subdivision (iii) (D) of this Section 3(f), it will forthwith discontinue its disposition of Subject Stock pursuant to the registration statement relating to such Subject Stock until its receipt of the copies of the supplemented or amended prospectus contemplated by subdivision (iii)(D) of this Section 3(f) and, if so directed by the Corporation, will deliver to the Corporation all copies then in its possession of the prospectus relating to such Subject Stock current at the time of receipt of such notice.

-(v) The Corporation shall pay all agent fees and commissions underwriting discounts and commissions related to shares of Subject Stock being sold by the requesting holders, the fees and disbursements of one counsel for the requesting holders which shall be selected by a majority in interest of the requesting holders and all other fees and expenses in connection with any registration statement hereunder, including, without limitation, all registration and filing fees, all printing costs, all fees and expenses of complying with securities or blue sky laws and fees and disbursements of the Corporation's counsel and accountants.
+- (v) The Corporation shall pay all agent fees and commissions underwriting discounts and commissions related to shares of Subject Stock being sold by the requesting holders, the fees and disbursements of one counsel for the requesting holders which shall be selected by a majority in interest of the requesting holders and all other fees and expenses in connection with any registration statement hereunder, including, without limitation, all registration and filing fees, all printing costs, all fees and expenses of complying with securities or blue sky laws and fees and disbursements of the Corporation's counsel and accountants.

-(vi) In the case of any offering registered pursuant hereto, the Corporation agrees to indemnify and hold the requesting holders, each underwriter of the Subject Stock under such registration and each person who controls any of the foregoing within the meaning of Section 15 of the Securities Act, and any officer, employee or partner of the foregoing, harmless against any and all losses, claims, damages, or liabilities (including reasonable legal fees and other reasonable expenses incurred in the investigation and defense thereof) to which they or any of them may become subject under the Securities Act or otherwise (collectively "Losses"), insofar as any such Losses shall arise out of or shall be based upon (i) any untrue statement or alleged untrue statement of a material fact contained in the registration statement relating to the sale of such Subject Stock (as amended if the Corporation shall have filed with the Commission any amendment thereof), or the omission or alleged omission to state therein a material fact contained in the prospectus relating to the sale of such Subject Stock (as amended or supplemented if the Corporation shall have filed with the Commission any amendment thereto), or the omission or alleged omission to state therein a material fact material fact contained in the prospectus relating to the sale of such Subject Stock (as amended or supplemented if the Corporation shall have filed with the Commission any amendment thereto), or the omission or alleged omission to state therein a material fact necessary in order to make the statements therein, in light of the circumstances under which they were made, not misleading; provided, however, that the indemnification contained in this Section 3(f)(vi) shall not apply to such Losses which shall have been made in reliance upon any such untrue statement or alleged untrue statement, or any such omission or alleged omission, which shall have been made in reliance upon and in conformity with information furnished in writing to the Corporation by a requ
+- (vi) In the case of any offering registered pursuant hereto, the Corporation agrees to indemnify and hold the requesting holders, each underwriter of the Subject Stock under such registration and each person who controls any of the foregoing within the meaning of Section 15 of the Securities Act, and any officer, employee or partner of the foregoing, harmless against any and all losses, claims, damages, or liabilities (including reasonable legal fees and other reasonable expenses incurred in the investigation and defense thereof) to which they or any of them may become subject under the Securities Act or otherwise (collectively "Losses"), insofar as any such Losses shall arise out of or shall be based upon (i) any untrue statement or alleged untrue statement of a material fact contained in the registration statement relating to the sale of such Subject Stock (as amended if the Corporation shall have filed with the Commission any amendment thereof), or the omission or alleged omission to state therein a material fact required to be stated therein or necessary to make the statements therein not misleading or (ii) any untrue statement or alleged untrue statement of a material fact contained in the prospectus relating to the sale of such Subject Stock (as amended or supplemented if the Corporation shall have filed with the Commission any amendment thereof or supplement thereto), or the omission or alleged omission to state therein a material fact necessary in order to make the statements therein, in light of the circumstances under which they were made, not misleading; provided, however, that the indemnification contained in this Section 3(f)(vi) shall not apply to such Losses which shall arise out of or shall be based upon any such untrue statement or alleged untrue statement, or any such omission or alleged omission, which shall have been made in reliance upon and in conformity with information furnished in writing to the Corporation by a requesting holder or any such underwriter, as the case may be, specifical